Managing Improvement & Quality

 This is not a quick fix, nor is it a single issue of exerting more control measures, but more a case of having a firm foundation in the principles of quality planning, quality assurance, quality control and quality audit.
 This course will provide that foundation.

-This course is delivered over two days during which you will learn:
+This course is delivered over two sessions during which you will learn:

 - Quality and customers (planning, assurance, control and audit)